 Members facing ethical dilemmas can talk with WSBA professional responsibility counsel for informal guidance.
 Learn more at www.wsba.org/for-legal-professionals/ethics/ethics-line or call the Ethics Line at 206-727-8284.

 WSBA advisory opinions are available online at www.wsba.org/for-legal-professionals/ethics/about-advisory-opinions.
 For assistance, call the Ethics Line at 206-727-8284.

 The Member Wellness Program is now offering hi-def, HIPAA-protected video consultations using the telehealth portal Doxy.me.
 Visit www.wsba.org/for-legal-professionals/member-support/wellness and click “Book Your Initial Consultation” to schedule time with our licensed providers.

 Judges Need Help Too

 The Judicial Assistance and Services Program (JASP) provides confidential support for judges, or those who are concerned about a judge.
 Contact Susanna Kanther, Psy.D., at 415-572-3803.
 Visit www.wsba.org/for-legal-professionals/member-support/wellness/judicial-assistance-service-program.

 The ‘Unbar’ Alcoholics Anonymous Group

-The Washington Unbar Alcoholics Anonymous group for legal professionals has been meeting weekly for almost 30 years.
+The Washington Unbar Alcoholics Anonymous group for legal professionals has been meeting regularly for almost 30 years.
 The group meets Wednesdays, 12:15–1:30 p.m., and Sundays, 7–8 p.m.
 Currently, the group meets online via Zoom, and attorneys from all over Washington participate.
 For more information and Zoom credentials contact firstname.lastname@example.org.